-At almost 2 years old, my son’s favorite things to do at the Little Learner Clubhouse include:
+At 2 years old, my son’s favorite things to do at the Little Learner Clubhouse include:

-- Playing in the water section with the rubber duckies in the “bathtub” and fishing with the magnetic poles.
+- Splash in the water tables and fish with the magnetic poles.

-- “Painting” with water on the huge chalkboard.
+- “Paint” with water on the huge chalkboard.

-- Hitting the light up buttons that control different sounds and actions in the clubhouse.
+- Hit the light up buttons that control different sounds and actions in the clubhouse.
 Look out for the one that makes it rain!

-- Sorting the green and red tomatoes and using the pulley system to load up the huge bin.
+- Sort the green and red tomatoes and using the pulley system to load up the huge bin.

-- Playing with instruments and other activities found in the backpacks in the tree in the middle of the room.
+- Play with instruments and other activities found in the backpacks hanging on the center tree.

-- Building things with the blue foam blocks.
+- Build things with the blue foam blocks.

-- Climbing the steps of the clubhouse and taking in the view.
+- Climb the steps of the clubhouse and take in the view.

 Tip #3: Stop by the Miniature Railroad & Village Exhibit Early During Your Visit